2020 Square Review: Mobile Reader, POS, Invoicing, and Payroll

 Recently, Square has developed more scalable solutions for larger businesses.
 For example, as a more comprehensive financial solution for businesses with dozens or hundreds of employees, there’s now Square Payroll.
 For retailers with a more complex and high-volume inventory, there’s a more sophisticated POS solution: Square for Retail.
 But it’s worth noting that as Square’s products scale up for larger operations, they also scale up in pricing.

-Square Point of Sale: best for startups
+Square Point of Sale: Best for most businesses

 POS software can benefit any small business, and Square Point of Sale is no exception.
 Square’s integrated processing payment system centralizes your sales information and makes it available anywhere.
 It doesn’t matter if you’re accepting cash, checks, gift cards, or credit cards; all the information is recorded in one spot.
 The software also streamlines your operations to save you time, reduce human error, and improve the overall customer experience.
 And like other POS software, Square Point of Sale offers detailed sales reporting and insightful analytics.
 In short, what’s not to like about Square’s POS software?